 The EMS Experience

-Residents participate in an annual disaster drill to obtain practical experience regarding mass casualty triage, patient decontamination, and disaster management principles.
+Our residents are an integral part of our annual disaster drills.
+These drills provide practical experience regarding mass casualty triage, patient decontamination, and disaster management principles.
 As participants, they are assigned roles and are expected to manage an ED surge of mock patients with moulage in a simulated environment.